xdmushui/partner-center-sdk/develop/create-a-self-serve-policy.md

 ## REST response

-If successful, this API returns a [SelfServePolicy](self-serve-policy-resources.md#selfservepolicy) resource for the new self serve policy.
+If successful, this API returns a [SelfServePolicy](self-serve-policy-resources.md#selfservepolicy) resource for the new self-serve policy.

 ### Response success and error codes